MicrosoftDocs/entra-docs/docs/identity/saas-apps/onyxia-tutorial.md

 	![Screenshot shows the Certificate download link.](common/certificatebase64.png "Certificate")

-1. On the **Set up Onyxia** section, copy the appropriate URLs based on your requirement.
+1. On the **Set up Onyxia** section, copy the "Login URL" and paste it into the "SSO URL" field in the Onyxia Wizard.

 	![Screenshot shows to copy configuration URLs.](common/copy-configuration-urls.png "Metadata")